p-kos/picam/README.md

 ### Clone the Project
+First make sure you have git installed by

+	whereis git

+if the command returns any result that means you have `git` installed.
+In case you don't have any results, you can install it by

+	sudo apt-get install git

 In raspberry choose a folder and clone the project (make sure to give it the proper rights).
 I used ~ (home)

 	cd ~
 	git clone https://github.com/p-kos/picam.git
 	chmod 777 picam

+	cd picam
+	mkdir captures
+	chmod 777 captures

+The last line is to captured images by motion (see Motion section)

 ### Packages